365 Coaching Tip: 364th & 365th – A FULL YEAR!

 365 Coaching Tips: 331st, 332nd & 333rd

-November 27th Coaching Tip: Just 4:48.
+November 27th Coaching Tip: Travel Kindly on Holidays.

 Once again, I traveled on Thanksgiving morning.
 When I used to live in Houston, TX in the late 1990’s, I would fly from Houston to Indianapolis, rent a car, and drive to Mom and Dad’s home in Kentland, IN.
-I was able to arrive before my own family who lived in Indiana.
+I was able to arrive before my own family arrived; they all lived in Indiana.
 Fast forward to today, I left at 6am from my door in Indiana.
 Took an Uber ride to the IND airport.
 Two-hour flight to RSW in Ft.
 Myers, FL.
 Got picked up by my driver, Ben.
 He dropped me off at 10:48am at my home in Naples, FL.
 Door to door on Thanksgiving morning took just 4:48.
 Four hours and 48 minutes on a holiday.
 Grateful for all the people that chose to work and assist all of us who are traveling.
 The kindness was everywhere; everyone was saying “happy Thanksgiving” and smiling, helpful, and nice, even though we were all working to get somewhere.
 Let’s keep that kindness going.

 November 28th Coaching Tip: Cook At Home.